 Marcus Jenal, Mesopartner.
 Marcus been supporting various donors and organisations to conceptualise, implement, monitor, and evaluate systemic development programs in complex contexts at the interplay of the social, economic, and environmental spheres.
 Marcus helps organisations and teams to make sense of the complex environment they are working in and find a way to make meaningful decisions under conditions of uncertainty.
 In addition, he has been building knowledge in complex systems theory and other scientific fields through various trainings and research engagements.
 Based on that, has been actively engaged in conceptual work around systemic approaches to economic development, improving the way projects are designed, delivered, monitored and evaluated.
 He has been working on short-term assignments in Myanmar over the last eight years.

 Mohd Fahad Ifaz, EDGE Consulting.
 Fahad is an experienced team leader, adviser and consultant in Market Systems Development.
 After spending a few years at Katalyst, a pro-poor Market Systems Development project, and at the World Bank, Fahad co-founded EDGE Consulting.
 EDGE specialises in economic change, business and innovation at the bottom of the pyramid in emerging markets.
 EDGE works with international development organisations, private sector and government clients.
 Until 2018, he was the Team Leader for an MSD project in Myanmar and is currently working with the project as a technical advisor.
 He is also a country manager for SPRING Accelerator, which is a donor funded accelerator programme to support innovative business in east Africa and South Asia.

-Fees cover training participation and snacks and lunches.
-Fees do not cover any travel, accommodation or breakfast/dinner.
+Fees cover training participation, snacks and lunches.
+Fees do not cover any travel, accommodation, breakfast or dinner.

 - You will receive an electronic invoice by email.